ImLJS/toolKit/README.md

 1. **Browse Tools:** Navigate through the homepage to see all available tools
 2. **Filter by Category:** Click on category badges to filter tools (Formatters, Encoders, Generators, etc.)
 3. **Quick Search:** Press `Cmd/Ctrl + K` to open the command menu and search for tools
-4. **Like & Favorite:** Hover over tool cards and click the heart or star icons to save your favorites
+4. **Like & Favorite:** Hover over tool cards and click the Star icons to save your favorites
 5. **Theme Toggle:** Click the theme toggle in the header to switch between dark and light mode

 ## 📁 Project Structure